A Theoretical Analysis of Test-Driven Code Generation: Experimental details

 \subsubsection{LeetCodeDataset v0.3.1}

 228 diverse puzzle-style questions from LeetCode released after 2024-07-01 and collected by \citet{xia2025leetcodedatasettemporaldatasetrobust}.
 LeetCode typically includes example input-output pairs in natural language, significantly reducing the \text{irreducible regret} $\Delta$ identified in Corollary~\ref{cor:reward_bound} and, as we show, enabling more effective in-context Thompson sampling.
+The dataset was released under the MIT license.